The Burnout Monster Is Lurking, I See It!

 Why does this monster haunt dentists so often?
 Simple as it may sound, it is the human body’s response to chronic stress.
 Factors that dentists deal with daily, such as managing and leading a team, paying off debt, keeping patients happy and healthy, maintaining a profitable practice, preventing malpractice, and fighting managed care, all contribute to constant stress.

-Its effects are subtle at first: fatigue, anxiety, unhappiness, frustration, lack of patience, insomnia, and headaches.
+Its effects are subtle in the first stages: fatigue, anxiety, unhappiness, frustration, lack of patience, insomnia, and headaches.
 Eventually, however, it manifests into depression, high blood pressure, heart attacks, drug or alcohol abuse, clinical mistakes, severe cynicism, suicide, and divorce.
 It can kill a practice and a career, and take a devastating toll on all areas of your life.

 An Ounce of Prevention

 Being aware of the problem is the first step to prevention.
-Staying ahead of the triggers by controlling stress in your life before it starts wreaking havoc is the best bet for overcoming or avoiding burnout.
+Learning to manage stress before it starts wreaking havoc is the best way to prevent burnout.

 So how do you do this?
 Get help!
 Most dental burnout results from dentists trying to do it all: believing they can deliver state-of-the-art, high-quality dentistry while also being a super boss, charismatic leader, a successful COO, CFO, and HR Director in a new economic environment of intense competition, managed care, and constant change.